Code-Cornelius/CorAI/README.md

 It is now separated in the corresponding libraries, and there are tests for most of the functions.
 * *version 1.222* : Release in October 2021.
 Incorporate new financial functions, as well as neural networks functions.
 Estimator reworked.
-* *version 1.302*: Release in November 2021.
+* *version 1.303*: Release in November 2021.
 The name of the library changed, most objects are simply exposed at the surface of the import.
 Pip downloading incorporated.
-Despite all the corrections, the class Windowcreator is still full of bugs.
 * *version 1.600* : Expected release: Summer 2022.
 3D plots.